Top 10 Craziest March Madness Facts

 Michigan and LMU both faced off and put up NBA-like numbers, with the Wolverines winning 149-115.
 Defense?
 What is that?

-9 Harvard has the longest drought in between appearances at 66 years
+Harvard experienced the longest drought between NCAA tournament appearances, spanning 66 years from 1946 to 2012

 Harvard is a prestigious university, but maybe not in basketball.
 Before the 2011-12 season, the Crimson hadn't made the tournament since right after World War II, in 1946.

-10 Notre Dame’s Austin Carr set a tournament game record with 61 points
+Notre Dame's Austin Carr set a tournament game record by scoring 61 points against Ohio in 1970

 In 1970, Austin Carr scored a stunning 61 points in a first-round win over Ohio.
 The Irish put up 112 in that game.
 He followed that up with 52 points in a loss against Kentucky.